j-schicke/bachelor_thesis/weekly_updates.md

 the output of the model is very different to the original data (accelerati9on original between 0-1 and output -3000 <br />

+16.12-21.12:

+progress;
+plot the conparison of the data and model and the error of the model <br  />
+calculate f_a and tau_a of the residual model

+discussion:

+the error of the model is really high (both angular and linear) -> error in the code of newton euler equation